-Category Paid for by members?
-Overall Value for Money Weighting VFM rating Rationale Investment Yes 40% Good Charges were similar to those of comparable schemes.
-Transaction costs were similar to those of comparable schemes.
-The Trustee is satisfied that the investment options are suitable for the Plan's membership.
+Category Value for Money/ Members Rating Value for Money Weighting Value for Members Weighting Value for Money/Members Rating Rationale Investment Good 40% 90% 4 Charges and transaction costs were similar to those of comparable schemes.
 Investment performance was in line with the funds' objectives, with the exception of the L&G Dynamic Diversified Fund and L&G Retirement Income Multi Asset Fund.
-Both Funds failed to achieve their performance targets (Bank of England base rate 4.5% p.a. and Bank of England base rate +3.5% p.a.) over the period.
-The Trustee will be reviewing the suitability of these funds within the default arrangement at the next investment strategy review in September 2024.
-The Statement of Investment Principles was last reviewed in July 2023.
-The Plan completed the transition the growth phase to have the following allocation: • 50% LGIM Future World Global Index fund (Unhedged) • 50% LGIM Future World Fund These funds will be held in a blended fund, named the Affinity Water Growth Fund.
-The transition was fully completed post Plan year end on 1 March 2024.
+Both funds failed to achieve their performance targets (Bank of England base rate +4.5% p.a. and Bank of England base rate +3.5% p.a.) over the period.
+The Trustee reviewed both funds in 2024 and as a result, the Trustee has agreed that going forward, these funds will be replaced in the structural change of the consolidation and pre-retirement phases.
+During the year, the Plan completed the transition of the Affinity Water Growth Fund from: 50% LGIM Future World Global Equity Index Fund (Currency Hedged) 50% LGIM Future World Global Index fund (Unhedged) 50% LGIM Future World Global Index fund (Unhedged) 50% LGIM Future World Fund to: 50% LGIM Future World Fund These funds are held in a blended fund, the Affinity Water Growth Fund.
+The transition was fully completed on 1 March 2024.
+Legal and General have been unable to provide details of the costs incurred over this transition at the time of writing.
 The Trustee has selected fund managers with a clear approach to integrating ESG considerations, including an engagement approach with the companies in which they invest seeking to reduce the exposure to ESG and climate change risks.